jennermaxim/animation/README.md

-# slideshow using JavaScript
+# ANIMATION using JavaScript
-## This repository contains for creating a slideshow using JavaScript, CSS, and HTML
+## This repository contains Multiple Animations created using JavaScript, CSS, and HTML

+### 1 - slildeshow